-Relocate: In a multi-level home, consider whether you can rearrange rooms so you spend most of your day on the most accessible level of your home.
-Can you convert a main floor office to a bedroom, use a dining room as a multi-purpose room by putting your computer there, or move a family member or attendant bedroom to the upper level?
+In a multi-level home, consider rearranging rooms to spend most time on the most accessible level.
+Can you convert a main floor office to a bedroom, a dining room to a multi-purpose room with computer access, or move someone else’s bedroom to the upper level?

-Remodel: Make home modifications before you actually need them to reduce safety concerns and your stress level.
-Remodeling may include adding ramps to entries, widening doorways, changing furniture heights, adding safety equipment to your bathroom, or using technology to operate your home with hands-free or voice activated devices.
+Make home modifications before you actually need them to maximize safety and your peace of mind.
+Remodeling may include adding ramps, widening doorways, adding safety equipment, or using technology to operate your environment hands-free or with voice activated devices.

 If these modifications are too much to manage, you may consider moving somewhere that has helpful features already in place.
 Certain single-family home styles (e.g., ranch/rambler) may be more accessible with open floorplans and single-story living.
 Some apartment buildings offer units that were designed with accessibility in mind.

 Managing changes to your home requires time and energy.
 You may choose to do these updates yourself, or with a rehabilitation specialist’s or remodeling professional’s help.
 A “Certified Aging in Place Specialist,” interior designer, or a general contractor may be helpful additions to your team.